Supply Chain Analytics - Letterkenny

 Supply chain analytics is used to identify current and predict future risks by spotting patterns and trends throughout the supply chain.
 This programme is focused on how to make decisions about the organisation and management of the movement, transformation, and storage of flows of goods, people, data, and money as to meet certain performance criteria across a supply chain.

+Who should apply?
 This course will be of particular interest to students who wish to understand how supply chains work and to use advanced analytics techniques to extract valuable knowledge from vast amounts of data, facilitating data-driven decision making at supply chain level.
 They will become part of increasingly multi-skilled teams that are responsible for planning and and managing large scale supply chains.
 The course will also be relevant to anyone with an interest in how supply chains work.
 Student may come from a variety of backgrounds such as Computing, Science, Engineering, Mathematics, Business and Finance.
-Participants registered on this programme will generally aspire to a career in the logistics/supply chain management/analytics field.

 Subjects taught